openvinotoolkit/open_model_zoo/demos/segmentation_demo/README.md

     -delay                    Optional.
 Default is 1.
 Interval in milliseconds of waiting for a key to be pressed.
 For a negative value the demo loads a model, opens an input and exits.
     -no_show                  Optional.
 Do not visualize inference results.
     -u                        Optional.
 List of monitors to show initially.
+    -o                        Optional.
+Save results to the specified folder.
 ```

 Running the application with the empty list of options yields an error message.